adamhsparks/ozviridis/README.md

 Nicholas wanted to see if he could use the `viridis` package to improve this map.
 I completely agree.
 This should be doable.

-To do this you only need a few packages from CRAN:
+To do this you'll need a few packages from CRAN:

 ``` r
 library(raster)